 The greater the bond's term to maturity, the greater its price sensitivity to a given change in interest rates.

-This relationship can be seen by comparing the price sensitivity to interest rate changes of the 10-year, 9% coupon bond in our above example with a one-year, 9% coupon bond.
-As shown in Figure 3, if the required rate is 10%, then the 10-year bond would trade at $938.55, whereas the one-year bond would trade at $990.91 ($1,090/1.10).
+This relationship can be seen by comparing the price sensitivity to interest rate changes of the 10-year, 9% coupon bond in our above example with a 1-year, 9% coupon bond.
+As shown in the chart below, if the required rate is 10%, then the 10-year bond would trade at $938.55, whereas the 1-year bond would trade at $990.91 ($1,090/1.10).
 If the interest rate decreases to 9% for each bond (a 10% change in rates), both bonds would increase in price to $1,000.
-For the 10-year bond, the percentage increase in price would be 6.55% [($1,000 - $938.55)/$938.55], whereas the percentage increase for the one-year bond would be only 0.9%.
-Thus, the 10-year bond's price is more sensitive to the interest rate change than the one-year bond.
+For the 10-year bond, the percentage increase in price would be 6.55% [($1,000 − $938.55)/$938.55], whereas the percentage increase for the 1-year bond would be only 0.9%.
+Thus, the 10-year bond's price is more sensitive to the interest rate change than the 1-year bond.
 In addition, the greater price sensitivity of longer maturity bonds also implies that their price-yield curves are more convex than the price-yield curves for smaller maturity bonds.